flame-engine/flame/doc/game.md

     add(MyCrate());
   }
 }

+main() {
+  final myGame = MyGame();
+  runApp(
+    GameWidget(
+      game: myGame,
+    )
+  );
+}
 ```

+**Note:** Do not instantiate your game in a build method.
+Instead you should create an instance of
+ your game and reference it within your widget structure, like it is done it in the example above.
+ Otherwise your game will be rebuilt every time the Flutter tree gets rebuilt.

 To remove components from the list on a `BaseGame` the `remove` or `removeAll` methods can be used.
 The first if you just want to remove one component, and the second if you want to remove a list of